 Can I have a summer job while attending the program?

 The Gateway Summer Bridge program is extremely rigorous.
 Having a summer job while committing to Gateway would be very challenging.
 We do not recommend working while you are here with us during the summer.
 Your job as a Gateway student is to be able to focus on classes, workload, and achievement.
 Gateway takes up a large amount of time during the week and some weekends.
-You will be enrolled in summer classes that move faster that your classes will in the fall and spring, and your workload is larger.
+You will be enrolled in summer classes that move faster than your classes will in the fall and spring, and your workload is larger.
 Therefore, we think it is difficult to concentrate and excel at both.
 You will have plenty of time to work during the fall and spring semesters, so don’t worry!

 Are students able to bring a car during the Gateway summer session?